 Presented by The Toronto Caribbean Carnival, Beyond the Mas is a new event at the Riviera Banquet Hall to replace the Carnival Gala and bring a new twist to the festival lineup.
 On July 26, the event will present traditional carnival satire through masquerade and will feature dance, entertainment and live performances.
 Prizes for the best costume will be handed out.

 This year’s Jazz Festival will be bigger than ever.
 Bloor Street will be completely shut down for the first time for a free opening weekend celebration of the TD Toronto Jazz Festival and Cumberland Street will close down for the entire festival.
 On June 21 to 30, performers including the Downchild Blues Band with special guest Dan Aykroyd, Shad, Shirley Caesar, Diana Ross, Nora Jones and Tower of Power will take over the streets of Toronto.

 High-quality yet inexpensive Japanese home goods store MUJI is opening an outlet pop-up store close to its flagship store at The Atrium on Bay.

-Tourism Toronto is the official destination marketing organization for the region, “Canada’s Downtown” – encompassing Toronto, Mississauga and Brampton.
-With sales and marketing programs in key markets around the world, Tourism Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travelers.
-Tourism Toronto operates in partnership with the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
+Destination Toronto is the official destination marketing organization for the region, “Canada’s Downtown” – encompassing Toronto, Mississauga and Brampton.
+With sales and marketing programs in key markets around the world, Destination Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travelers.
+Destination Toronto operates in partnership with the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
 For more information please visit SeeTorontoNow.com.

 – 30 –